assignments-for-discussion/bucketer-java/README.md

 `SoH% = 100 * present_capacity / rated_capacity`

-`present_capacity` =  The charge available in the battery, after a full charge `rated_capacity` = The rated capacity of a new battery
+`present_capacity` =  The charge available in the battery, after a full charge.
+`rated_capacity` = The rated capacity of a new battery.

 For example, the rated capacity of a battery is `120 Ah`.
-It now gives only `105 Ah` after charging.
+It now gives only `105 Ah` after charging - that is its present capacity.
 Then, its SoH is calculated as:

 `SoH% = 100 * 105 / 120 = 87.5%`